bambooGHT/rplay-script/README.md

 ## Features
 - Only supports download free and purchased videos.
 - Download a single video.
-- Batch download videos from a creator's page.
+- Batch download videos from a creator's and purchased list page.